a team meeting in a modern biophilic office

 Curious about what to expect when coming to campus?
 Please visit our Campus Learning page.

-Hybrid work is here to stay.
-However, companies, industries, and leaders face enduring challenges in adapting and thriving in both their workplace and ways of working in this new era.
+Hybrid, remote, and new forms of work are here to stay, and companies, industries, and leaders face enduring challenges in adapting and thriving in both their workplace and ways of working in this new era.

 What to Expect

-Part 1, Spaces – Participants will explore the evolution and future of the physical workplace for creative teams – including hybrid and remote-first models – drawing upon their organizations and experiences to inform the discussion.
+Part 1, Spaces – Participants will explore the evolution and future of the physical workplace – including hybrid and remote-first models – drawing upon their organizations and experiences to inform the discussion.
 Spoiler alert: one size does not fit all.

-Part 2, Technology – Participants will examine how technology changes how creative workplaces are designed, delivered, and operated.
+Part 2, Technology – Participants will examine how technology shapes the design, delivery, and operation of workplaces.
 Of particular interest will be recent technologies that allow us to quantify and measure the performance of a design, enabling individuals and organizations to understand the impact of their spaces on their people, ultimately using these insights to make decisions about what to keep and what to change in their designs both in real-time and in the future.

 Part 3, Culture – The way organizations work is as much designed as spaces and software.
 We will explore new ways companies can collaboratively engage and support their most valuable asset — their people.
-Participants will explore a range of creative workplace redesigns presented by the instructor team.
+Participants will explore a range of contemporary workplace redesigns presented by the instructor team and discuss how each workplace’s culture informs the design choices.

-This program will take place in one of Harvard’s most inspirational buildings – a LEED Platinum building with adaptable, innovative environments.
+This program will take place in one of Harvard’s most inspirational buildings.

-• Understand emerging best practices in physical workplace design.
+• Understand emerging best practices in physical workplace design, with an eye on the growing impact of agentic AI.

 • Explore the role that technology plays in workplace redesign and operations in both the design, delivery, and ongoing assessment of performance.